patrickkunka/easydropdown/README.md

 A boolean dictating whether or not the user should be able to loop from the top of the menu to the bottom (and vice-versa) when changing the focused option by pressing the up/down arrow keys.

 This may be desirable in longer lists as a quick way of returning the user to the start of the list without the need for excessive scrolling.

+See the [Loop](https://demos.kunkalabs.com/easydropdown/14-loop.html) demo for a working example.

 ##### Example: Enabling `loop`